mb1986/rm-hacks/README.md

 ## Installation

-For your convenience, we've provided an automated installation script for installation.
+For your convenience, we've provided an automated installation script.

 1. Connect to your rM device via SSH.
 2. Paste the below command, then press Enter.